thesandboxgame/sandbox-smart-contracts/packages/core/docs/howto/running-lottery.md

 ## How the script works

-The script is divided in 4 main modules.
+The script is divided into 4 main modules.

 - main() deal with the arguments, call the other modules
 - getAddressFromGraph() query the sandbox subgraph to get the 1. addresses that owned a land at the time of the snapshot and 2. the number of lands they had